Free Virtual Information Sessions

 In 2003, Louisiana created the Recovery School District (RSD), allowing the state to take control of low-performing public schools and convert them into charter schools.

-Today, most of Louisiana’s charter schools are located in New Orleans, but they are starting to become more common in other parts of the state, too.
+Due in part to the success of charter schools in New Orleans, charter schools are starting to become more common in other parts of the state, too.

 How many students attend charter schools in Louisiana?

 According to the latest data from the National Alliance for Public Charter Schools, there are approximately 146 charter schools in Louisiana, serving over 87,000 students.
-Approximately 46,000 of these students reside in the Orleans Parish School Board district, where charter school enrollment sits at 99.2%.
+The majority of charter school students live in New Orleans.
+Approximately 52,000 students are enrolled at charter schools in the NOLA Public Schools district, where charter school enrollment makes up 99.3% of all students.

 Statewide, approximately 13% of public school students in Louisiana are enrolled in charter schools, according to the National Center for Education Statistics.